President's

 As always, when in doubt let your horse do the thinkn Fred

-To see the meeting minutes from the last meeting, see the link under Chapter Information.
+the last meeting, see the link under Chapter Information. |

 President: